 3. Alcohol and Tobacco

 The U.S. Alcohol and Tobacco Tax and Trade Bureau (TTB) regulates the production of alcohol and distribution of alcohol and tobacco products.
 Many such products are restricted by age for purchase, possession and consumption.
-Students outside of the U.S. must adhere to U.S. regulations and to their local and country laws and regulations.

-a.
+b.
 The Designated Supervisor is responsible for the acquisition, usage and appropriate disposal of the alcohol or tobacco used in the study.

-b.
+c.
 Production of wine or beer by adults is allowable in the home and must meet TTB home production regulations.
 Students are allowed to design and conduct a research project, under direct parental supervision, involving the legal production of the wine or beer.

 4. Firearms and Explosives

 The U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), along with state agencies, regulates the purchase and use of firearms and explosives.
 A firearm is defined as a small arms weapon from which a projectile is fired by gunpowder.
 An explosive is any chemical compound, mixture or device, the primary purpose of which is to function by explosion.
 Explosives include, but are not limited to, dynamite, black powder, pellet powder, detonators, and igniters.